amgrubb/amgrubb.github.io/_pages/letters.md

 ## Request and Timing

 I need at least **three weeks** to craft and submit a letter for you.
 Faculty schedules are busy, and I need as much lead time as possible.
-Two weeks is the minimum amount of lead time for me to consider writing for you.

 When asking for a letter, tell me if you are looking for a **strong** letter and ask me if I have enough time to write one.
 If I can't agree to write you a strong letter, this does not mean I don't think highly of you.